Mx-One/CRUD-spreadsheet/README.md

 # CRUD-spreadsheet
-A spreadsheet connected to PostgreSQL.
+A list of spreadsheets connected to PostgreSQL.